rickshow314/Thesis_masters/README.md

-# Master's Thesis Project Introduction - Integration of Genetic Mutation Data
+# Development of an RDF Model for the Integration and Interoperable Query of Genetic Mutation Data in Several Domains

 ## Project Description